binge-plus/BINGE-INFRA/README.md

 - Instance name
 - Machine type (e.g., `e2-medium`)
-- Region and Zone (also reflect in GitHub Secrets)
-- SSH public key and username
 - Firewall rules and ports
+- Artifact Registry name and description

 > ⚠️ **Note:** Do not modify the GitHub Actions workflow unless absolutely necessary.
 It is already configured for your project hierarchy.